secretsauceai/wakeword-data-collector/README.md

 ### IMPORTANT
+* It is recommended to use your production audio hardware and location to collect the samples.
 * It is best to use a wakeword with at least three syllables.
 * Make sure to check each recording, it is always possible something went wrong.
-Even one bad or missing recording can be the difference between a bullet proof and a bullet ridden wakeword model.
+Even one bad or missing recording can be the difference between a bullet proof and a craptastic wakeword model.
 * After collecting your data, it is highly recommended to run the [Precise Wakeword Model Maker](https://github.com/secretsauceai/precise-wakeword-model-maker).

 ## Secret Sauce AI